Province of Palencia: Geography

 View of Vega de Riacos and Respenda de la Peña in the north of the province.

-Of the population of 176,125 (2002), 45% live in the capital, Palencia which is located on the Canal de Castilla.
-There are 191 municipalities in the province, of which more than half are villages with fewer than 200 people.
-The majority of the province is very sparsely populated and has lost a significant proportion of its population since Francoist times due to rural to urban migration.

 The major towns in the northern Montaña Palentina are: Guardo, a former coal mining town; Aguilar de Campoo, a historic town famous for its biscuit production and Cervera de Pisuerga, a tourist town situated at the beginning of the Ruta de los Pantanos (the Reservoirs Route) and Barruelo de Santullán, which, as the centre of the province's coal mining industry, was the largest town in the province until the 1960s.
 Towns in the centre of the province include: Saldaña, known for the famous mosaics at the nearby Roman villa of La Olmeda, Herrera de Pisuerga, a village known for its summer activities and Crab Festival and Carrión de los Condes, a key monastery town on the Camino de Santiago.
 To the south of the city of Palencia are Venta de Baños, an important railway and industrial exchange, as well as Villamuriel de Cerrato, a village to that owes its development to the Renault factory and its proximity to the capital.